fnogatz/dgtchess/README.md

 ## Status

-This project is still in alpha-status.
-Unfortunately I don't have access to a DGT chess board, so I can't continue development.
-Please contact me if you want to continue the development of this module or have a DGT board to lend for some weeks.

 The current version of this module uses only the `UPDATE BOARD` modus and instead of moves, only changes are triggered through the 'data' event.

 ## Background